 Plan and Pack Carefully

 Leading on from the last point, things that can be brought in bulk aren’t the only things you should think about bringing with you.
 As your holiday approaches make a list of all the essentials you use every day and have a think about the activities you might be doing whilst on your holiday.
-I’m sure we’ve all packed in a rush before and when you’re unpacking at your destination realise you’ve forgotten your toothpaste or need to buy a new bucket and spade when you get to the beach.
+I’m sure we’ve all packed in a rush before and when you’re unpacking at your destination realise you’ve forgotten your toothpaste or need to buy a new bucket and spade for the beach.
 By using a list when you’re packing you should have everything you need and there’s no need to re-buy things, as well as cutting down on unnecessary plastic, you’ll be saving money too.

 Make Wise Choices When Eating Out